mcmcgrath13/bike-tour-blog/content/blog/2022-07-30-day-69-3-000-smiles/index.md

 ## The Edge

-Today I biked along the edge of the edge of the plains and the edge of a thunder storm.
+Today I biked along the edge of the plains and the edge of a thunder storm.
 Tomorrow I head into the mountains and leave the plains (and hopefully no storms 🤞).

 I got up on the earlier side as I wanted to check out a coffee shop I’d seen yesterday and still get most of my miles done before it got hot.
 I got a latte and a cinnamon roll fresh from the oven.
 There were great arm chairs to lounge in and lots of plants.
 I could have happily sat there all day, but knew I’d regret not biking in the cooler part of the day, so I moved.
 Eventually.